Dave Ramsey Budget Percentages

 Do you wish you were debt-free?
 Well, it’s possible, and it all begins with a budget!
 Understanding your debt is very important!

 There are two types of debt: good debt and bad debt.
-Meaning that taking a debt like a mortgage isn’t necessarily a bad idea if you can afford it.
+Taking a debt like a mortgage isn’t necessarily bad if you can afford it.

 So how will a budget help you?

 First, a budget will show you the amount of debt you can afford.
-Then, by growing savings, you will have less stress over money as you will be able to pay down your debt quickly.
+Then, by growing savings, you will have less stress over money as you can pay down your debt quickly.

 9. Get to Have Fun Without Guilt